sandeeppandey1108/semantic-segmentation-for-autonomous-vehicles-using-YOLOv8/README.md

-# semantic segmentation for autonomous vehicles using YOLOv8
+# Semantic Segmentation for Autonomous Vehicles using YOLOv8